NaphatCode/Titanic/md/medium.md

 | cabin         | Cabin number | String  |
 | embarked      |  Embarkation Port | C = Cherbourg, Q = Queenstown, S = Southampton  |

-To elaborate, the training data contain 891 passengers.
+To elaborate, the training data contains 891 passengers.

 1. Each passenger is identified with PassengerID starting from 1 to 891.